NBKRedSpy/PB_EquipmentTypeRarity/README.md

 Phantom Brigade Equipment Type and Rarity Change

 # Description
+Changes the following:
-Changes the item display from "Rarity / Item Type" to either "Item Type" or "Item Type / Rarity".
+* Item display from "Rarity / Item Type" to either "Item Type" or "Item Type / Rarity".
+* Adds a "Group by Alpha" sort in the inventory.

+# Rarity Type Text Change
 The goal is to make it easier to find sections of the same type of item quickly.
+The user can choose between showing the Item Type, or the Item Type and Rarity.

 ## Original:
 ![](Media/Original.png)